hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

 immediately poll any configuration changes from the database and avoid waiting for the next fetch cycle.

-Finally, in the configuration example above, two hook libraries are loaded.
-The first, ``libdhcp_mysql_cb.so``, is the implementation of the Configuration Backend for MySQL.
-It must be always present when the server uses MySQL as the configuration repository.
-Failing to load this library will result in an error during the server configuration if the "mysql" database is selected with the ``config-control`` parameter.
+In the configuration examples above, two hook libraries are loaded.
+The first is a library which implements the Configuration Backend for a specific database
+type: ``libdhcp_mysql_cb.so`` provides support for MySQL and ``libdhcp_pgsql_cb.so`` provides support for PostgreSQL.
+The library loaded must match the database ``type`` specified within the ``config-control`` parameter or an will error be logged when the server attempts to load its configuration and the load will fail.

 The second hook library, ``libdhcp_cb_cmds.so``, is optional.
 It should be loaded when the Kea server instance is to be used to manage the configuration in the database.
-See the :ref:`cb-cmds-library` section for details.
+See the :ref:`hooks-cb-cmds` section for details.
 This hook library is only available to ISC customers with a paid support contract.